grecosalvatore/DriftLensDemo/README.md

 fixed-size windows.
 For each window, the process is similar to the offline phase.

-Firstly, the embedding vectors and the predicted labels are produced by the model (Figure 1- 5○).
-Secondly, the per-batch and per-label distributions are modeled by computing the mean and covariance of the embedding for the entire window and the samples predicted for each label separately (Figure 6○).
-Then, the per-batch and per-label distribution distances between the embeddings of the current window and the baseline are computed (Figure 1- 7○).
+* The embedding vectors and the predicted labels are produced by the model &#x2464;.
+* The *per-batch* and *per-label* distributions are modeled by computing the mean and covariance of the embedding for the entire window and the samples predicted for each label separately &#x2465;.
+* The *per-batch* and *per-label* distribution distances between the embeddings of the current window and the baseline are computed &#x2466;.
-Finally, if the distribution distances exceed the threshold values, drift is predicted for the current window (Figure 1- 8○).
+* Drift is predicted if the distribution distances exceed the threshold values for the current window &#x2467;.

 The process is repeated for each window.
-A drift monitor plots the distribution distances per-batch and per-labels separately over time.
-When drift is predicted (i.e., the distribution distances exceed the threshold values), it is indicated in the plot (see §3.2).
+A [drift monitor](#3-drift-detection-monitor-page-3) plots the distribution distances per-batch and per-labels separately over time.

 # DriftLens Tool
 The tool is a web application implemented in Flask based on the DriftLens methodology.